-Current users of the PDQ Inventory Sharing feature should migrate to the Central Server feature as soon as is reasonable.
+Current users of the PDQ Inventory Sharing feature (version 13) should migrate to the Central Server feature as soon as is reasonable.
 In order to migrate from the Sharing feature to Central Server, a basic understanding of Central Server is necessary.
 This change is covered in the following sections:

 Central Server addresses the need to share collections, tools (see important note below), scan profiles, and reports between PDQ Inventory consoles by creating a server/client relationship.
 In this model, the PDQ Inventory consoles in Client Mode access the collections, reports, scan profiles and tools on the PDQ Inventory console running in Server Mode, using the Server’s database and background service.
 The PDQ Inventory console in Server Mode may also initiate scans and perform other tasks; however, they are initiated in the same way a standalone, locally-installed PDQ Inventory console would.

 In the Server/Client relationship, only one server is possible, but there may be multiple client PDQ Inventory consoles.
 There may be multiple server/client relationships, meaning an organization may have multiple servers, each with their own respective (and discrete) client consoles (see notes at the end of this article for more information and limitations).

 If you are migrating an existing Local Mode (standalone) console of PDQ Inventory to Client Mode, be aware that custom collections, tools, scan profiles, and reports will not be migrated over to the server automatically.
 In order to move those custom items, please see the instructions in the Central Server: Migrating Existing Installations with Custom Collections, Tools, Scan Profiles, and Reports article.